Civic Programs

 The TSO Civic String Orchestra Program provides the opportunity for community string instrumentalists to play in a non-professional orchestra with musicians of all ages.

-Prelude String Orchestra – Fall 2023 Registration
+Prelude String Orchestra – Winter 2024 Registration

 Prelude is an early string orchestra experience for players of all ages.
 Members should have at least one year of instruction and have been introduced to note-reading prior to joining.
 This ensemble may also be a great entry point for adult beginners or those who have been away from their instruments for a number of years.

-Concert on November 28th, 7:00 pm at First Congregational Church
+Concert on March 12, 2024 at 7:00 pm at First Congregational Church

-Sinfonia String Orchestra – Fall 2023 Registration
+Sinfonia String Orchestra – Winter 2024 Registration

 Sinfonia is an advanced string orchestra for players of violin, viola, cello, and bass.
 Members must possess solid technical and music-reading skills.
 Typical members will have studied a minimum of 3 years, have a private instructor, and play in school, church, or other community ensembles.

-Concert on November 28th, 7:00 pm at First Congregational Church
+Concert on March 12, 2024 at 7:00 pm at First Congregational Church

 Audition Information

-Auditions for Chamber and Sinfonia Strings will be held Tuesday, September 12, 3:30-7 p.m. at Central United Methodist Church.
 Please email aaleo@traversesymphony.org to schedule an audition.
 Please prepare a scale and solo that demonstrates your highest level of playing.
 Returning members do not need to audition unless you would like to move to a different ensemble or if you would like a leadership position.

 Chamber Music Program